Reggie Fils-Aime departing GameStop board of directors after one year

-Former Nintendo of America president Reggie Fils-Aime is stepping down from Gamestop's board of directors after little over a year.
+Former Nintendo of America president Reggie Fils-Aime is stepping down from GameStop's board of directors after little over a year.

 As spotted by Nintendo Wire, the news was buried in a SEC filing that detailed a list of board departures including Fils-Aime that could prove disruptive.